Steyrix/Caffeine-Engine/README.md

 - Improve composite entity pattern :white_check_mark:

 ## AI TODO List:
-- Think of how to determine the vector of movement from tile to tile in a given path
+- Think of how to determine the vector of movement from tile to tile in a given path :white_check_mark:
 - Implement sliding window for representing a path as a graph, each vertex of which can represent multiple tiles
-- Implement path traversing behavior, which will be responsible for object moving between graph vertices
+- Implement path traversing behavior, which will be responsible for object moving between graph vertices :white_check_mark:
-- Shortest path finding algorithm (should use Dijkstra)
+- Shortest path finding algorithm :white_check_mark:
+- Fix retraversing graph nodes in TileTraverser